 Virgin Atlantic has ordered 12 A350-1000s.
-You can read my current Virgin Upper Class trip reports, I now outline the experience on the new A350-1000.
+You can read our current Virgin Upper Class trip reports, I now outline the experience on the new A350-1000.

 Virgin Upper Class Cabin experience